RocketMan/zookeeper/docs/Labels.md

 ### Update

-Update label with \_id_ by issuing a PATCH request to `api/v1/label/_id_`.
+Update label with :id by issuing a PATCH request to `api/v1/label/:id`.
 Label details are in the request body in same format returned by GET.
 Attributes not specified in the PATCH request remain unchanged.
 X-APIKEY authentication required; you must belong to the 'm' group.